stac-utils/stac-rs/cli/README.md

 - `gdal`: read geospatial data from rasters (enabled by default)
 - `geoparquet`: read and write [stac-geoparquet](https://github.com/stac-utils/stac-geoparquet) (enabled by default)
 - `pgstac`: enable a [pgstac](https://github.com/stac-utils/pgstac) backend for `stacrs serve` (enabled by default)
-- `python`: create an entrypoint that can be called from Python (used to enable `pip install stacrs-cli`)
+- `python`: create an entrypoint that can be called from Python (used to enable `python -m pip install stacrs-cli`)

 If you don't want to use GDAL or any of the other default features: